CLASSIFICATION NUMBER 1410

 MAJOR ADMINISTRATOR Chief Financial Officer

-The Buyer is responsible for the procurement of materials, supplies, equipment, and services for the University that meet the needs of University administrative and academic departments and comply with regulatory guidelines, accepted purchasing principles, and University and/or Board of Governors policies.
-The Buyer prepares detailed bid specifications and/or requests for proposals for commodities and services requested by University departments, identifies varied sources of commodities and services, and maintains comprehensive descriptions of available products and current prices.
-The Buyer expedites the ordering and delivery process for commodities and services through the use of automated purchasing systems and assures invoice payment by monitoring the process from initiation of a purchase order through the receipt of the goods or services and billing from the vendor or supplier.
+The Buyer is responsible for the procurement of commodities, materials, supplies, equipment, and services for the University that meet the needs of University administrative and academic departments and comply with regulatory guidelines, accepted procurement principles, and University and/or Board of Governors policies.
+The Buyer prepares detailed bid specifications as requested by University departments, requests for proposals for commodities and services, requests for quotations for commodities and services, requests for bids for commodities and services, and purchase orders.
+The Buyer identifies varied sources of commodities and services, evaluates bids, awards contracts and purchase orders, develops standards for new products or services, maintains contact with vendors, and maintains comprehensive descriptions of available products and current prices.
+The Buyer expedites the ordering and delivery process for commodities and services through the use of automated procurement systems and assures invoice payment by monitoring the process from initiation of a purchase order through the receipt of the goods or services and billing from the vendor or supplier.

 MINIMUM ACCEPTABLE QUALIFICATIONS